-Inside the Mind of 'Mad Dog' Mattis
+Inside the mind of 'Mad Dog' Mattis

 In a speech

 in Washington in April, Mattis said that Iran is "the single most enduring threat to stability and peace in the Middle East."
-This view is shared by Trump's designated National Security Advisor, Lt.
-General Michel Flynn, and his nominee for CIA director, Rep. Mike Pompeo (R-Kansas).
+This view is shared by Trump's designated national security adviser, Lt.
+Gen. Michael Flynn, and his nominee for CIA director, Rep. Mike Pompeo, R-Kansas.
 We can expect this troika will push for tougher action on Iran, though Mattis is also on record as saying that there is "no going back" on the Iran nuclear deal, which puts him out of step with some in Trump's inner circle.

 Already, Mattis seems to have influenced Trump to at least consider the idea that returning to an era when torture was employed by US officials is counterproductive.

-If Mattis is confirmed as Secretary of Defense -- which will require a congressional waiver since he recently retired as a military officer -- he can be expected to argue for a robust military; a deep commitment to America's wars; a skepticism about putting women on the front lines, and an adherence to the Geneva Conventions when it comes to the treatment of captured American enemies.
+If Mattis is confirmed as secretary of defense -- which will require a congressional waiver since he recently retired as a military officer -- he can be expected to argue for a robust military; a deep commitment to America's wars; a skepticism about putting women on the front lines, and an adherence to the Geneva Conventions when it comes to the treatment of captured American enemies.